12-Factor AgentOps

 Don't trust the agent.
 Verify at every step.
 Not at the end.
 At every step.

-This is the pipeline: /pre-mortem before work starts, /vibe before every commit, automated tests after every change.
+The pipeline: /pre-mortem before work starts, /vibe before every commit, automated tests after every change.
 Three gates.
 If the agent claims it's done and any gate fails, it's not done.
-Build passes are not delivery.
 I've had agents produce code that compiles, passes tests, and is completely wrong.
 The vibe check catches semantic correctness that tests miss.

 Operations (V-VIII)